Jordan-woller/Jordan-woller/README.md

 # 💫 About Me:
 Hello!
-My name is Jordan Woller and I am a senior at the Universirty of Rhode Island. <br>I am currently studying computer science. <br>I am actively looking for a software engineering role.
+My name is Jordan Woller and I am a senior at the Universirty of Rhode Island. <br>I am currently studying computer science, and I am actively looking for a software engineering role.

 ## 🌐 Socials: